 Advertisement

 Play school

 The children stretched their decorating wings, too.
 Grayson and Marsden were involved in selecting their decor to truly own their spaces.
-This sense of freedom ranges from little slices of zesty colour and some impressive artwork to the full Wonka-esque wildness of the playroom, where pink stripes rise from mid wall to cover the entire ceiling.
-“Some spaces are calm, but the kids’ playroom is full noise.”
+This sense of freedom ranges from little slices of zesty colour and some impressive artwork to the full Wonka-esque wildness of the playroom, where pink stripes rise from mid-wall to cover the entire ceiling.
+“Some spaces are calm, but the kids’ playroom is full of noise.”

+Advertisement